-ExSeM A multipurpose Agri-Horti-Flori-Animal husbandary and Eco-Tourism Project at DEUL PARK at Durgapur District Burdwan, West Bengal.
-AC Cottage with Conference Room facility, ideal Spot for Picinc and Corporate and Family Weekand Refreshment.
+ExSeM A multipurpose Agri-Horti-Flori-Animal husbandry and Eco-Tourism Project at DEUL PARK at Durgapur District Burdwan, West Bengal.
+AC Cottage with Conference Room facility, ideal Spot for Picnic and Corporate and Family Weekend Refreshment.

 Room Tariff of Deul Park Eco Resort ---

 A.C Cottage 2 Rs.
 1000/ Day per Room

 A.C Room 2 Rs.
 800/ Day

 Non A.C Room Normal 2 Rs.
 450/ Day

 Hall Room For Conference 60 Rs.
 3500/- Day

 Durgapur office: Shayam Vila, J. K. Paul More, Benachity, Durgapur-13 Ph: 91 - 09331313336

 Kolkata office : 164/D/1, Lake Gardens, Kolkata: 700045, Ph: - 033 - 32993336